-However, it’s still possible to see many of the great architectural buildings of the past such as the Winter Palace of the Bogd Khan, a previous imperial residence.
+Ulan Bator has many of the great architectural buildings of the past; the Winter Palace of the Bogd Khan, a previous imperial residence.
 With six temples still standing, the palace now serves as a permanent memorial to the last monarch and his wife.

 A street scene from Ulan Bator, Mongolia

-Despite experiencing many changes and struggles over the years, Erdene Zuu remains to this day an active monastery, as well as a museum for tourists.
+Despite experiencing many changes and struggles over the years, Erdene Zuu remains to this day an active monastery and museum.